Murphy J. Foster: Legacy

+He was a member of The Boston Club of New Orleans.

 Foster worked to maintain white supremacy in Louisiana through his support of the Louisiana Constitution of 1898, which practically disfranchised blacks.
 He also led the fight which succeeded in outlawing the Louisiana Lottery Co.
 Foster fought for the interest of sugar growers and supported flood-control legislation and the regulation of railway rates.

-Foster was the last governor of Louisiana to serve two consecutive 4-year terms until John J. McKeithen (who served from 1964 to 1972).
+Foster was the last governor of Louisiana to serve two consecutive 4-year terms until John J. McKeithen, who served from 1964 to 1972.

-Because blacks were disfranchised under his administration, Democratic candidates in the state did not encounter serious challenges from Republicans until 1963.
-At the beginning of a realignment of party identification in the South, that year John J. McKeithen was challenged by Republican Charlton Lyons.
+Because blacks were disfranchised under Foster's administration, Democratic candidates in the state did not encounter serious challenges from Republicans until 1963.
+At the beginning of a realignment of party identification in the South, that year McKeithen was challenged by Republican Charlton Lyons.
 Since the late 20th century, the former Confederate states, where whites constitute a majority, have since generally elected Republican national candidates.

 In 1997, Foster was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 His grandson, Murphy J. Foster Jr., served as a Republican governor of the state from 1996 to 2004.
-"Mike" Foster is technically Murphy J. Foster III, but he uses the term "Jr." instead.
+"Mike" Foster is technically Murphy J. Foster III, but he used the term "Jr." instead.